 American Bridge Company was officially formed in 1900 through the consolidation of 28 steel and bridge building companies.
 These companies were combined through a merger engineered by JP Morgan & Company.
 After one year, the company again was reorganized as a subsidiary of United States Steel Company, where it was incorporated in the State of Delaware.
 After the merger, American Bridge Company (Ambridge) began a program to centralize production and modernized older plants.
 A fabrication plant was completed in 1903 in Pennsylvania in the new town of Ambridge.

 With a new set of resources, American Bridge Company set out to be a leader in design and fabrication of all sorts of structures.
 The company has been extensively involved with manufacturing steel for many major bridges built after 1900.
-In 2017, American Bridge Company provides the same quality and reliability with a well known brand.
-The dream of the founders 117 years ago continues to live on, as many of the bridges built continue to exist.
+In 2021, American Bridge Company continues to provide the same quality and reliability with a well known brand.
+The dream of the founders over 100 years ago continues to live on, as many of the bridges built continue to exist.
 In terms of railroad bridges, American Bridge Company completed a majority of bridges built after 1900.
+Approximately one quarter of all bridges on this site have at least some connection to American Bridge.

 28 companies made up the original merger, with a 29th being added later.
 Brief histories of significant companies can be seen below: